Werx Academy

 - Sync with QuickBooks Online for clean records

-Learn more about AIA billing software and how Werx handles stored materials in pay applications.
+Learn more about AIA billing and how Werx handles stored materials in pay applications.

-- Stored materials billing = invoice eligible materials before installation
+- Stored materials billing means you invoice eligible materials before installation

 - Approval depends on strong documentation and clear SOV alignment